 Today’s authoring apps make it easier than ever to develop online training.
-The challenge is that nowadays course designers are often responsible for everything: writing, designing, and building the course.
+Nowadays, the challenge is that instructional designers are often responsible for everything: writing, designing, and building the course.

-Whether you’re just starting out in e-learning or you’re looking to produce courses more efficiently, it’s helpful to identify types of graphics commonly used in e-learning courses as well as places where you can get them for free.
+Whether you’re just starting out in e-learning or if you’re looking to produce courses more efficiently, it’s helpful to identify types of assets commonly used in e-learning courses as well as places where you can find them for free.
 Let’s take a closer look.

 Common Types of Graphic Assets

-One of the most common uses for photos in e-learning is as background images.
-Backgrounds can help create visual context for your course topics.
-And because they’re often the largest and most visible object on your slide, they’re one of the most important assets to get right.
+A common use for photos in e-learning is as background images.
+Backgrounds help create the visual context for your course topics.
+And because they’re often the largest object on your slide, they’re one of the most important assets to get right.

-- If you want unique background images, consider creating your own.
-You don’t need to be a professional photographer to shoot decent-quality background photos.
-Most phones have a built-in camera that’s good enough to capture a professional-looking shot for your course.
-Take a look at our post on background images for some good tips and tricks.
+If you want unique background images, consider making your own.
+Take a look at our article on background images for some tips and tricks.

-Illustrations are another great way to set the scene and help learners grasp difficult concepts.
+Illustrations are another great way to set the scene and can help learners grasp difficult concepts.

 Common illustrations include: